-- (a) To invest funds under the control and management of the Board of Regents of the System (the "Board of Regents"), including the permanent university fund, as designated by the Board of Regents in accordance with the laws of the State of Texas; and - (b) To perform such other activities or functions that the Board of Directors of the Corporation determines are necessary or appropriate for the accomplishment of the purposes of the Corporation, provided, however, that the Corporation may not engage in any business other than investing funds designated by the Board of Regents pursuant to a contract with the System for the investment of such funds.
+(a) To invest funds under the control and management of the Board of Regents of the System (the "Board of Regents"), including the permanent university fund, as designated by the Board of Regents in accordance with the laws of the State of Texas; and

+(b) To perform such other activities or functions that the Board of Directors of the Corporation determines are necessary or appropriate for the accomplishment of the purposes of the Corporation, provided, however, that the Corporation may not engage in any business other than investing funds designated by the Board of Regents pursuant to a contract with the System for the investment of such funds.

 Section 4.
 Approval by System.
 Notwithstanding the powers delegated to the Board of Directors of the Corporation, the Corporation may not contract with the Board of Regents to invest funds under the control and management of the Board of Regents, including the permanent university fund, unless and until the Board of Regents has approved (i) the Articles of Incorporation and Bylaws of the Corporation; (ii) the investment policies of the Corporation; (iii) the audit and ethics committee of the Corporation; and (iv) the code of ethics of the Corporation.
-Furthermore, the Board of Regents must approve (i) any amendments to the Articles of Incorporation and Bylaws of the Corporation; (ii) any changes to the investment policies of the Corporation; (iii) any changes in the audit and ethics committee of the

-Corporation; and (iv) any changes in the code of ethics of the Corporation.
+Furthermore, the Board of Regents must approve (i) any amendments to the Articles of Incorporation and Bylaws of the Corporation; (ii) any changes to the investment policies of the Corporation; (iii) any changes in the audit and ethics committee of the Corporation; and (iv) any changes in the code of ethics of the Corporation.
 The Corporation shall file reports with the Board of Regents quarterly, and at such other times as requested by the Board of Regents, concerning such matters as required by the Board of Regents.

 Section 5.
 Prohibited Transactions.
-In addition to the prohibitions of the laws of the State of Texas, the Corporation may not enter into an agreement or transaction with a former director, officer, or employee of the Corporation, or a business entity in which a former director, officer, or employee of the Corporation has an interest, on or before the first anniversary of the date the person ceased to be a director, officer, or employee of the Corporation.
-For purposes of this section (i) a former director, officer, or employee of the Corporation has an interest in a business entity if such person owns (a) five percent or more of the voting stock or shares of the business entity or (b) five percent or more of the fair market value of the business entity, and (ii) a former director of the Corporation has an interest in a business entity if money received by such person from the business entity exceeds five percent of the person's gross income for the preceding calendar year.
-A two-thirds majority of the Board of Directors of the Corporation shall be required to forward to the Board of Regents a change to this Section.
+In addition to the prohibitions of the laws of the State of Texas, the Corporation may not enter into an agreement or transaction with a former director, officer, or employee of the Corporation, or a business entity in which a former director, officer, or employee of the Corporation has an interest, on or before the first anniversary of the date the person ceased to be a director, officer, or employee of the Corporation has an interest, or employee of the Corporation has an interest in a business entity if such person owns (a) five percent or more of the voting stock or shares of the business entity or (b) five percent or more of the fair market value of the business entity, and (ii) a former director of the Corporation has an interest in a business entity or (b) five percent or more of the percent of the perc